Inefficient Baseboard Heat Home Transformed In Bellingham, WA

 A Solar by Barron Case Study

 Katelin and Jonathan O. recently purchased a 1,400 square foot farmhouse in the North County of Bellingham, WA.
 Built in 1934, the home was solely equipped with electric baseboard heat.
 Proving to be a very inefficient heat source, their energy usage in the home was at 21,500 kWh per year—unnecessarily high, especially for a home of its size.
 Monthly electric bills for Katelin and Jonathan were coming in at $180 per month, or $2,100 per year.

 Katelyn and Jonathan quickly realized their finances would be stretched because of the high power bills.
 The Barron Team stepped in to develop a comprehensive plan to reduce power bills and recommended a system that was the most economical option for them.
 It addressed many things from indoor air quality to a Ductless system and solar array.

 We presented the plan and moved forward with the design, focusing first on the attic.
 By air sealing and insulating the space, we created a barrier to prevent dirty, unconditioned air from leaking into their home.
 And in turn, sealing the holes and cracks in the attic to prevent conditioned, paid-for air from escaping their living area.

-The results have already been dramatic.
-The partnership of the Ductless heat pump system with sealing and insulating the attic reduced the energy usage for the couple by nearly two thirds—bringing their 21,500 kWh usage down to 7,700 kWh per year.
+The results were dramatic.
+The ductless heat pump system combined with sealing and insulating the attic reduced the energy usage for the couple by nearly two thirds, bringing their 21,500 kWh usage down to 7,700 kWh per year.

-All of the improvements and costs of this new farmhouse system were combined into a PSCCU Solar loan.
+All of the improvements and costs of this new farmhouse system were financed by one PSCCU loan.
 Katelin and Jonathan’s monthly payments on the loan are less than their old power bills, and the value of their home has increased considerably.
 To learn more about our Bellingham solar services, give us a call today!